AndreasMadsen/denmark-parent-income/README.md

 const schools = require('denmark-parent-income')
 ```

-`schools` is a `Map` object, with institution numbers as keys and associated
+`schools` is an object stream, with institution numbers information about
-information as values.
+the parents income.

 See http://statweb.uni-c.dk/InstRegV2/Fremfind.aspx?SearchType=AlphaInst for
 what institution numbers are.